Ownfos/cpp-tips/README.md

 // Declaring a variable inside an anonymous namespace does the same job. static int case2 = 1234; // internal linkage

-// 'static inline' doesn't let variables have internal linkage unlike 'static',
-// but it makes defining global variables in a header file possible. static inline int case3 = 1234; // external linkage
+// static global variables already have internal linkage, so 'inline' doesn't have any effect here. static inline int case3 = 1234; // internal linkage

 // Global functions are external by default.
 // ODR violation if multiple translation units include this header file using #include.